 Project Plan

 The following table outlines the milestones for the project, timelines for meeting these milestones, and identifies a lead for the milestones.
-In some cases, the it does not make sense to assign only one lead.
+In some cases, it does not make sense to assign only one lead.
 These milestones are assigned to “All”.